shuzhao-li-lab/asari/README.md

 Parameters
 ==========

-Only one parameter in asari requires real attention, i.e., m/z precision is set at 5 ppm by default.
+For the LC workflows, only one parameter in asari requires real attention, i.e., m/z precision is set at 5 ppm by default.
 Most modern instruments are fine with 5 ppm, but one may want to change if needed.

 Default ionization mode is `pos`.
 Change to `neg` if needed, by specifying `--mode neg` in command line.